David Burrell’s take on the 1962 Dodge and Plymouth got only partway there

 A number of other key questions left unanswered

-Burrell suggested that pulling the plug on the S-series was part of a corporate effort to “stem the financial losses and reassure investors and bankers” (2019, p.
+Burrell suggested that killing the S-series was part of an effort to “stem the financial losses and reassure investors and bankers” (2019, p.
 26).
 That makes sense, particularly given that the cars had advanced features such as door frames that reached into the roof and V-shaped glass.
-All this fancy styling resulted in ‘(p)roblems, problems, problems, and all at a time when sales were dropping and money was scant” (2019, p.
+This fancy styling resulted in technical problems “at a time when sales were dropping and money was scant” (2019, p.
 25).

 1963 Dodge Dart